 Re-wetted land use capability assessment for NW England (ReLUCA).

-Get paid to do a Masters with the Centre for Global Eco-Innovation at Lancaster University (The Sunday Times' University of the Year 2018) and Cumbria Wildlife Trust.
+Get paid to do a Masters with the Centre for Global Eco-Innovation at Lancaster University (The Sunday Times' University of the Year 2018), Cumbria Wildlife Trust and the Environment Agency.

 1 Year Enterprise-led Funded Masters by Research, Ref.
 No.10

 - Have you tuition fees reduced.
 Your partner company pays £2,000 towards your fees, meaning UK/EU students pay £2,260, and International students pay £15,945.

 - Be part of the multi award winning Centre for Global Eco-Innovation with a cohort of 50 talented graduates working on exciting business-led R&D.